Download Governance Committee Charter (PDF-31k)

 9) Evaluate and recommend to the Board compensation or revisions to compensation for the members of the Board.

 10) Develop and recommend to the Board for its approval corporate governance guidelines for the Company, and review the guidelines on an annual basis, or more frequently if appropriate, and recommend changes as necessary.

 11) Review the corporate governance guidelines for compliance by the Board and management of the Company, and advise the Board of any noncompliance noted.

 12) Identify and develop the criteria and oversee the process for evaluating the effectiveness of the Board, the Board Committees and management.
 Oversee the quality, sufficiency and currency of information furnished by management to the Directors in connection with Board and Committee meetings and other activities of the Directors.

-13) Take such further actions as are consistent with the duties and responsibilities set forth above and perform such other actions as required by law, the listing standards of the New York Stock Exchange (“NYSE”), the Company’s charter documents and the Board.
+13) Take such further actions as are consistent with the duties and responsibilities set forth above and perform such other actions as required by law, the listing standards of the NYSE, the Company's charter documents and the Board.